Renia274/Notes-taking-app/README.md

 # Notes-taking-app
 Notes-taking-app

-Notes-taking-app is a simple web application that allows users to create, edit, and delete notes with a clean and user-friendly interface.
+Notes-taking-app is a simple android application that allows users to create, edit, and delete notes with a clean and user-friendly interface.

 Table of Contents